-The Forest Rights Act’s Promise and Predicaments
+The Forest Rights Act’s Promises and Predicaments

 • The foundational objectives of the FRA, designed to acknowledge and correct historical wrongs.